choprahetarth/Stock-Prediction-For-My-Demat/README.md

 - Build a Flask Web-App and Deploy the solution

 ## THIS PROJECT HAS BEEN ABANDONED BECAUSE OF REASONS MENTIONED IN THE FOLLOWING VIDEO
-- https://www.youtube.com/watch?v=Vfx1L2jh2Ng&ab_channel=LazyProgrammer. kindly do not follow this code, as it was something I tried while learniNG lstm's and SHOULD NOT BE USED FOR STOCK MARKET PREDICTION
+- https://www.youtube.com/watch?v=Vfx1L2jh2Ng&ab_channel=LazyProgrammer. kindly do not follow this code, as it was something I tried while learning lstm's and SHOULD NOT BE USED FOR STOCK MARKET PREDICTION